mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/managing/index.md

 The service deploys two nodes by default.
 You can customize this value at initial deployment or after the cluster is already running.
 Shrinking the cluster is not supported.

 Modify the COUNT `"node":{"count":3}` environment variable to update the node count.
-If you decrease this value, the scheduler will prevent the configuration change until it is reverted back to its original value or larger.
+If you decrease this value, the Scheduler will prevent the configuration change until it is reverted back to its original value or larger.

 <a name="resizing-a-node"></a>
 ### Resizing a node